-ENG 097- Reading Strategies
+ENG 097 - Reading Strategies

 This course is designed to introduce students to the various strategies of successful college-level reading, including improved comprehension, speed, and vocabulary.
+Students who place in ENG 097 will be required to successfully complete the course before enrolling in sophmore-level literature classes.
 Fall and Spring.